gaf3/sphinxter/docs/source/reader.rst

     .. staticmethod:: annotations(resource) -> dict

-        Extract annotations in a format better for updating
+        Read annotations in a format better for updating

         :param resource: what to extract annotations from
         :type resource: function or method
+        :return: dict of annotations, with parameters and return keys
         :rtype: dict

         **Usage**